Divvying Up Everything from Family Silver to DVDs During Divorce

 Image CAPTCHA

-Copy the characters (respecting upper/lower case) from the image.
+Enter the characters shown in the image.